chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

 This says the file called "README.md" is changed locally but not yet staged.
-Note particularly that there are several helper messages in there: they tell me how to **add** the README.md file to the staging area and how to **revert** it (get it back to the way it was before I made my change) should I want to do those things.
+Note particularly that there are several helper messages in there that tell me how to:

+* **add** the README.md file to the staging area
+* **revert** the README.md (i.e. get it back to the way it was before I made my change)

+### Staging files

-Next I want to move the file to staging (**add** it):
+Next I want to move the file to the staging area (i.e. add it to the pallet (**add** it)):

 ```bash
 $ git add README.md
 ```

-It is especially useful as you learn to check the status regularly.
-It will help you get familiar with the messages and hints AND drive home the concepts related to local changes, staged changes, committed changes, etc.
+This time, the status message is slightly different.
+The hints are different and the status announcements are new.
+Again, reading these status messages will help you get familiar with the commands and hints AND drive home the concepts related to local changes, staged changes, committed changes, etc.

 ```
 $ git status